canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ### Check certificates validity

-You can list the certificates loaded into client's keystore and truststore using the following commands:
+To list the certificates loaded into client's keystore and truststore:

 ```bash
 echo "Client certs in Keystore:"